 "I don't get home as early as I used to for dinner.
-But when we get through eating, it's swell to sit down and listen to George Higains' Sports Review; and the news the way Earl Godwin reports it.
+But when we get through eating, it's swell to sit down and listen to George Higgins' Sports Review; and the news the way Earl Godwin reports it

-On Friday nights I sure as for Gangbusters.
-It's
+On Friday nights I sure go for Gangbusters.
+It's areot!